A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: Introduction

 The main goal of this paper is to provide a new technique for overcoming difficulties as above and, as an outcome, obtain the desired complete normal form for everywhere $2$-nondegenerate hypersurfaces in $\CC{3}$.
 The normal form, accordingly, is defined uniquely up to the stability group of the model: the tube over the light cone \eqref{tube} (or, equivalently, its local rational realization \eqref{cone}).
 Notably, we are able to present any hypersurface of class $\mathcal C_{2,1}$ as a perturbation of the rational model, and then set up, in the spirit of Moser, a {\em homological procedure} for investigating maps between two hypersurfaces.
 The latter is accomplished by a choice of weights for the coordinates in $\CC{3}$ where the coordinate corresponding to the Levi kernel gets weight $0$.
 Somewhat surprisingly, even though this approach leads to natural difficulties (for example, "weighted polynomials"\, are not polynomials anymore but power series), we are still able to reduce the space of mappings between hypersurfaces to studying the kernel of an appropriate {\em homological operator}.
 The kernel of the latter operator is precisely the automorphism algebra of the model (given below).
 We shall note that such approach shares certain distinctive traits with that due to Huang-Yin in \cite{hy} (where a certain non-standard choice of weights served as a key to deal with the infinite-dimensionality of the automorphism group of the weighted homogeneous model over there).

 Similarly to the situation of Chern-Moser, the convergence is achieved by employing {\em chains}: distinguished curves in $M$, pointwise transverse to the complex tangent and being mapped by normalizing transformations into the standard "vertical"\, curve (see \eqref{Gamma} below).
 Since orbits of the linear part of the stabilizer do {\em not} act transitively on transverse directions anymore (unlike the Levi-nondegenerate situation), possible directions of chains form in the tangent space a certain {\em canonical cone} (given in appropriate coordinates by \eqref{cancone}).
 The construction of chains and their properties are discussed in detail in Section 3.2.
-We shall also mention that certain (degenerate) chains were previously used by Kossovskiy-Zaitsev in \cite{generic},\cite{cmhyper} for proving convergence of normal forms of finite type hypersurfaces (obtained by Kolar in \cite{kol05}).
+We shall also mention that certain (degenerate) chains were previously used by Kossovskiy-Zaitsev in \cite{generic},\cite{cmhyper} for proving convergence of normal forms of finite type hypersurfaces (obtained by Kol\'a\v r in \cite{kol05}).
 Chains for submanifolds of high codimension were also used in the work \cite{es} of Ezhov-Schmalz.
+As discussed below, for constructing the chains we use a quite recent original approach due to Zaitsev \cite{zaitsevnf}.

 We shall emphasize that, to the best of our knowledge, the present paper gives the first development of Moser's homological method to the class of infinite Catlin multitype hypersurfaces.